Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

-In all of these approaches I'm relying on static constructors to initialize the properties in a lazy and thread-safe manner.
+In all of these approaches we're relying on static constructors to initialize the properties in a lazy and thread-safe manner.
 This ensures that all of the heavy-lifting happens only once, the first time the members of these classes are accessed.

 Now let's pit all of these techniques against each other and compare their performance using [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet):